Cutting the price tag

 Yes, it takes a bit of courage to plunge into the freezing waters of the Sem Pond or to battle your professors on the gridiron, but it’s worth it to be part of traditions that span generations.
 If Calvin’s president and profs can do it, so can you.

 This is the best kind of peer pressure, where your friends convince you to take part in one of Calvin’s most-talked-about traditions: The Cold Knight Plunge.

-U.S. News & World Report ranks Calvin College #1 on its Midwest Regional Colleges list.
+U.S. News & World Report ranks Calvin #4 among regional midwest universities.